Emoji Democracy

 Democracies can be attacked by altering the boundaries of voting regions.
 This has been done in many countries from Apartheid’s South Africa to Hong Kong under the Chinese Communist Party.
 Its English word is “gerrymandering.”
-In this puzzle, we are going to be the evil red wizards trying to subvert democracy.
+In this puzzle, we are going to be the red emojis trying to subvert democracy.

 Before you try – we must first set some ground rules.